g-torr/data-driven/README.md

 The script *mat2python.py* which allows to load data from *.mat* into numpy array.

 Folder data contains the dataset downloaded.
 This is the menthal arithmetic task.
+##How to use it?
+Large part of the code makes use of the [ruptures](http://ctruong.perso.math.cnrs.fr/ruptures-docs/build/html/index.html)  library.
+Install it before using the code.
+Go there to know what how functions works.